lendi-au/StackJanitor/README.md

 ![StackJanitor Architecture](./StackJanitor.png "StackJanitor Architecture")

 CloudFormation stack creation event will produce a CloudTrail log which will trigger a step function/lambda to set a TTL for fresh stacks in a DynamoDB table.
-CloudTrail logs from any update stack events concerning that development stack will reinvoke the Lambda function to refresh the TTL.
+CloudTrail logs from any update stack events concerning that development stack will re-invoke the Lambda function to refresh the TTL.

 However, If stack resources remain unused for certain period of time, TTL expiration in the DynamoDB table will invoke the Lambda (responsible for cleaning up the stack) to perform a safe cleaning up process of the CFN stack.